aoifeguanzon/Rewear/README.md

 This will start the backend server on port 3000 and serve the built frontend as static files.

+If any error happens, try this:
+- Deleting any old Docker images/containers with: docker system prune -af
+- Then, you rebuild the image: docker build --no-cache -t rewear-app .

 #### 3. Configuration
 - Make sure your `.env` file is present in `src/backend/` before building the image, or mount it at runtime using `-v`:
    ```sh